tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-300-longest-increasing-subsequence.md

 // which we're initializing to 0.
 We also initialize a
 // previous argument to -Infinity for comparisons. const lengthOfLIS = (nums: number[], i = 0, previous = -Infinity): number => {
 	// If we're past the last element of nums, return 0 if (i === nums.length) return 0;

 	// We use recursion to compute the length of the subsequence
 	// if we did skip nums[i] and if we instead accepted it.
 	// The +1 in the accept variable represents the increase in
 	// subsequence length if we accept the digit. const skip = lengthOfLIS(nums, i + 1, previous);
 	const accept = 1 + lengthOfLIS(nums, i + 1, nums[i]);

 	// Return the greater of the subsequences if we skipped
 	// nums[i] or accepted it.
 Of course, we would only accept
-    // if nums[i] is actually greater than the previous value. return Math.max(
+	// if nums[i] is actually greater than the previous value. return Math.max(skip, nums[i] > previous ? accept : 0);
-        skip,
-        (nums[i] > previous) ? accept : 0
-    )
 };
 ```

 This is a functional solution, but a rather bad one.
-Because we're comparing two possible paths at every iteration of the loop, we're creating $O(2^{n})$ time complexity.
+Because we're comparing two possible paths at every iteration of the loop, we're creating $$O(2^{n})$$ time complexity.
 If you actually plug this solution into LeetCode, it will timeout before solving.
 We must do better.

 ### Excellent Solution: Patience Sorting